ClickHouse/ClickHouse/docs/en/operations/query-result-cache.md

 Results of queries with non-deterministic functions such as `rand()` and `now()` are not cached by default.
 This behavior can be overruled using setting [query_result_cache_store_results_of_queries_with_nondeterministic_functions](settings/settings.md#query-result-cache-store-results-of-queries-with-nondeterministic-functions).

+Query cache entries are not shared between users due to security reasons.
+For example, user A must not be able to bypass a row policy on a table by running the same query as another user B for whom no such policy exists.
+If nevertheless necessary, cache entries can be marked accessible by other users (i.e. shared) using setting [query_result_cache_share_between_users]{settings/settings.md#query-result-cache-share-between-users}.

 Finally, it is sometimes useful to cache query results of the same query multiple times with different validity periods.
 To identify different entries for the same query, users may pass configuration [query_result_cache_partition_key](settings/settings.md#query-result-cache-partition-key).